 Conduct office closing procedures and secure the premises.

 Place orders for new dental supplies and equipment.

 Coordinate with dental laboratories for case pickups and deliveries.

 Conduct inventory audits on a regular basis.

-Check and restock restroom and breakroom supplies.
+Check and restock restroom, waiting room, and break room supplies.

 Coordinate with vendors and suppliers for contracts and negotiations.